 Of the 20,300,000 shares of Class A Common Stock offered, 16,240,000 shares are being offered hereby in the United States and 4,060,000 shares are being offered in a concurrent international offering outside the United States.
-The initial public offering price and the aggregate underwriting discount per share are identical for both offerings.
+The initial public offering price and the aggregate underwriting discount per share will be identical for both offerings.
 See "Underwriting".

-All of the 20,300,000 shares of Class A Common Stock offered are being sold by certain shareholders of the Company.
+All of the 21,600,000 shares of Class A Common Stock offered are being sold by certain shareholders of the Company.
 See "Selling Shareholders".
 The Company will not receive any of the proceeds from the sale of the shares being sold by the Selling Shareholders.

-The last reported sale price of the Class A Common Stock, which is quoted under the symbol "CCL," on the New York Stock Exchange on November 13, 1996 was \$29.625 per share.
-See "Price Range of Class A Common Stock and Dividends".
+The last reported sale price of the Class A Common Stock, which is quoted under the symbol "CCL," on the New York Stock Exchange on October 15, 1996 was \$30.875 per share.
+See "Price Range of Class A Common Stock".